winstonyang117/cv/README.md

 **Aggressive Driver Behaviors Analysis:**
   - Built and trained neural network model LSTM on Google Cloud Platform (GCP) with public time-series sensor data
   - Implemented Random Forest Model to solve class imbalance and improve the overall accuracy to 91%
-  - Returned the trained model to Flask server then displayed with a web-based dashboard
+  - Returned the trained model to the Flask server then displayed with a web-based dashboard

 **Stevens Institute of Technology** Hoboken, New Jersey _(Feb.
 2021)_<br>
 **Position:** Grader of EE575 Control Systems
-  - Graded assignments to provide timely feedbacks for graduate students
+  - Graded assignments to provide timely feedback for graduate students

 ## 🧑🏻‍🔬 Research Programs
 **2021 Master Thesis in Electrical Engineering** Hoboken, New Jersey _(Feb.
 2021 - May 2021)_<br>